huangchucai/JSTool/README.md

-Created a object container common tools used a lot in writing javascript when adding event.
+Created a object contained common tools used a lot for adding event.
 Try to figure out the compatible problem against horrible IE. Just for practice.

 This object has these method temporaily: